Wednesday's Words on a Friday

 If you are posting an entry on your own blog, please let us know so we can come along and read it.

-This month the words were supplied by ME and found right here.
+This month the words are supplied by Elephant's Child and can be found here.

 1. Bitten off more than he can chew